- supportive regulatory environment

-Located in the heart of South East Asia, Malaysia boasts a large and diverse multiethnic population.
-It has a strong two tier health care system (recently voted number 3 worldwide) and life expectancy/infant mortality rates are comparable with the US and European countries.
+The country has a highly-regarded health care system and life expectancy/infant mortality rates are comparable with the US and European countries.

-With its excellent medical system and improving standards of living, Malaysia is seeing a higher incidence of lifestyle diseases, along with communicable diseases in rural or disadvantaged areas.
+With its improved standards of living, Malaysia is now seeing a higher incidence of lifestyle diseases, along with communicable diseases in rural or disadvantaged areas.

 Clinical trials are regulated by the National Pharmaceutical Control Bureau (NPCB) and reviewed by IRBs, including the Medical Research & Ethics Committee (MREC) for trials using Ministry of Health (MOH) Malaysia facilities; or local IRBs for non-MOH facilities.